kburdge/JLAB_TESS/README.md

 # JLAB_TESS
+## Objective
-Objective: Discover light curves for binary star systems and measure the stars' properties from analyzing the light curve data
+Discover light curves for binary star systems and measure the stars' properties from analyzing the light curve data

+## Background
+Refer to the following sources: TODO (insert sources)

 This lab should mostly be done using subMIT.
 More details for setting up an account on subMIT are located in the subMIT [user guide](http://submit04.mit.edu./submit-users-guide/intro.html).
 Once you can ssh onto a subMIT machine, proceed to the next section for setting up an environment for developing in Python.

 ## Setting up conda on subMIT and using JupyterHub